vuestorefront/vue-storefront/docs/guide/core-themes/plugins.md

 });
 ```

-Currently there are two core plugins:
+Currently there is only one (depreciated) core plugin:

-- **config** - This plugin is responsible for easy access to your storefront config.
-It can be accessed via `this.$config` alias
 - **event-bus** - Global Event Bus that can be used in any place of the application via `this.$bus` alias.
 It also provides some functionalities for intercepting and modifying core events.

 ## Theme plugins